laserblue/Modeling-Workstation-for-Physics/README.md

 https://scholar.archive.org/work/3gmdxv4h2zbkhbkd5d33sujzbi

 NOTE: The Workstation search engine will have a GUI rather than a text-based search field as in Google Search or an OpenAI chatGPT text input chat field.
 Such a HUD GUI makes the possible lines of a search inquiry about a subject and the content of videos more transparent and accessible.
 It is similar to using a subject directory tree or an Infranodus knowledge graph.

+## A.I. assisted Conversational Reading System and search agents

 ## SCAPES
 ### Scapes: Participatory reference